pantheon-systems/documentation/source/content/plugins-known-issues.md

 **Solution 1:**

+1. Set your development to SFTP mode.

-1. In SFTP mode, install the WP Rocket plugin to the dev environment by uploading via SFTP or from the WP dashboard.
+1. Install the WP Rocket plugin to the Dev environment by uploading via SFTP or from the WP dashboard.

-1. Additionally, install the helper plugin [WP Rocket | Disable Page Caching](https://docs.wp-rocket.me/article/61-disable-page-caching) to the dev environment by uploading via SFTP or from the WP dashboard.
+1. Install the helper plugin [WP Rocket | Disable Page Caching](https://docs.wp-rocket.me/article/61-disable-page-caching) to the Dev environment by uploading via SFTP or from the WP dashboard.

 1. Activate both plugins from the dashboard.

-1. If your environment is in SFTP mode, WP Rocket will automatically make two changes.
-Make sure to commit both changes to your site's codebase.
+  WP Rocket will automatically make two changes as long as your environment is in SFTP mode.

+1. Commit both changes to your site's codebase.
 If your environment is in GIT mode, you'll need to make these changes yourself.

     1. In `wp-config.php` it will add the following definition, enabling its advanced caching capabilities.

         ```php:title=wp-config.php